Where did the Rich co‑creation principles come from?

 Connection before content.

-Make decisions in real time, not off-line, take immediate action, and adjust the plan as required.
+Make decisions in real time, not off-line, and activate the plan immediately.